 After mass on Holy Saturday, the Lent fast is traditionally broken with Mayiritsa, a soup made from the offal of lamb or goat.
 It's usually only eaten once a year, when an animal would often be killed for lunch on Easter Sunday.
 This would ensure no bit of the animal went to waste.
 Nowadays, it's becoming more common for people will head to a local tavern post-mass.

 The highlight of Easter is the long lunch on Sunday, when a lamb is slow-cooked, often for at least six hours.
 It's then served with salads, bread and a range of accompaniments, and the family lunch is a long, leisurely affair, usually starting at around 2pm.
 If you find yourself in Greece for Easter, many hotels offer Easter lunches for their guests.

 If you want to experience a Greek Easter yourself, head to Greece in early Spring.
 For a rustic, traditional experience, head to the Greek Islands.
 Corfu and Crete are both popular choices for Easter, with a number of local festivals and hotels which will make the experience special for guests.

-On mainland Greece, staying in Athens is always fun, if a bit more impersonal than the islands.
+In mainland Greece, consider staying in Athens for Easter.
+While it's a bit more impersonal than the islands, there's are a few Easter activities to add to your Athens itinerary.
 Head to the church for the 11pm mass on Holy Saturday and enjoy the fireworks afterwards.
 Just be aware that may people head away for Easter weekend, so the city will be quieter than usual - which may actually enhance your trip to Athens.